License GuideSOC 21-1013

 Read more

-You'll take a two-part exam to become a licensed marriage and family therapist.
-The first section covers core clinical knowledge through a nationally standardized test.
-The second section focuses on your state's specific laws and regulations.
+You'll take a two-part exam.
+The first section covers national standards for marriage and family therapy practice.
+The second tests your knowledge of your state's specific laws and regulations.
 Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer both portions.
-You can usually schedule your exam through their online portals.
-Pass rates vary by state, but most candidates pass after one or two attempts.
-Check your state board's website for the exact passing score you need.
+You schedule your exam through their platforms.
+Pass rates vary by state, but expect to study thoroughly for both sections.
+Each state sets its own passing score, so check your state board's requirements before test day.

 Renewal